tekagami/pdoIO/README.md

 * the max number of buttons in the pagination (so that you avoid having hundreds of buttons)
 * the current page

-If you use max buttons you must also insert the page number
+If you use max number of buttons you must also insert the page number

 ## API Reference